PvP corporations in EVE have several problems

 The first and biggest problem is how they treat their list of allies called “blues”.
 If you go anywhere and join any corporation, they will have a list of blues, and the blue status governs how that group treats their blues.
 The blue status tells that group to never aggress, never harm, and leave alone whoever they're “blue” with.
 While some pilots in that group may not follow this code, it is enforced...and those that do not bend a knee are summarily dismissed.
 This poses a huge problem for PvP corps.
 The bigger their list of blues grows the fewer targets they have to engage in combat.
 In an optimal situation, a PvP corp would have no blues, other than the alternate accounts of its members.
 This leaves anybody and everybody a valid target, which is something that every fervent PvPer wishes for.

-The second problem that infests almost every PvP group in New Eden today is a lack of direction given by leaders.
-Most PvP corps have a mission statement something along the lines of "We're a PvP corp that likes to roam around and acquire the dankest of frags."
+The second problem that infests almost every PvP corporate in New Eden today is a lack of direction given by its leaders.
+Most PvP corporations have a mission statement something along the lines of "We're a PvP corp that likes to roam around and acquire the dankest of frags."
 Every low life, scrub level, scum sucking, trash tier corporation will give you that message.
 That message sums up the entire purpose of their existence.
 They are nothing more than that, and have no motive to be.
 Their fleets and other operations will have no purpose other than fulfilling a very short term goal.
 The leaders of that group have no grand scheme in mind.
 They have no long term goals for their corporation to work towards.
 Therefore, the group lacks any sort of cohesion and like-mindedness, which brings about drama and internal struggles, which usually ends the corporation.